Cambridge-ICCS/FTorch/utils/README.md

 - PyTorch

 ### Usage
-1. Create and activate a virtual environment with PyTorch and any dependencied for your model.
+1. Create and activate a virtual environment with PyTorch and any dependencies for your model.
-2. Place the `pt2ts.py` script in the save folder as your model files.
+2. Place the `pt2ts.py` script in the same folder as your model files.
-3. Import your model into `pt2ts.py`
+3. Import your model into `pt2ts.py` and amend options as neccessary (search for `FPTLIB-TODO`).
-4. Run with `python3 pt2ts.py`
+4. Run with `python3 pt2ts.py`.

 The model will be saved in the location from which `pt2ts.py` is running.